Course overview

 • ECG - miscellaneous changes

-Twenty hours of direct engagement with the VLE/learning materials is expected and includes presentations, blogs, tests and activities to support learning.
+Twenty hours of direct engagement with the VLE/learning materials is expected, which includes presentations, blogs, tests and activities to support learning.

-Summative assessment is a two-hour unseen written examination.
-You are provided with a selection of 3- or 5-lead rhythm strips and 12-lead ECGs to interpret, analyse, evaluate and discuss.
+Summative assessment is a two-hour unseen written exam.
+You are provided with a selection of rhythm strips and 12-lead ECGs to interpret, analyse, evaluate and discuss.

-• Evidence of ability to study at Level 6
+• have evidence of ability to study at Level 6

-• Working in an environment where ECG interpretation can be employed
+• be working in an environment where ECG interpretation can be employed

-This award will enhance the CV of health professionals working with adult patients requiring cardiac monitoring, care and management of arrhythmias.
+This award enhances the CV of health professionals working with adult patients in relation to ECG interpretation, cardiac rhythm analysis, cardiac monitoring, and the care and management of arrhythmias.